jimiryquai/playwright-power-platform-automated-testing/wiki/azureDevOpsPipeline.md

 The application has multiple user roles, and for each role will need its own distinct authentication using the authentication scraper and, therefore, a different Playwright authentication setup script (`*.setup.ts`).
 By isolating these into separate stages, we achieve:

 -   **Clarity:** The pipeline clearly shows the test execution flow for each application.
 -   **Parallelism:** Stages can be run in parallel to speed up the overall execution time.
+Although make sure the same user is not being assigned the same role at the same time in two separate stages.
 -   **Isolation:** A failure in one application's test suite does not prevent others from running.
 -   **Targeted Re-runs:** If tests for only one application fail, that specific stage can be re-run without needing to execute the entire pipeline.